 - CIUs are defined as an industrial user subject to national categorical pretreatment standards.

-- SIUs are defined as users subject to categorical pretreatment standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N, except those designated as NSCIUs.
-Or any other IU that discharges an average of 25,000 gallons per day or more of process wastewater to the publicly owned treatment works (POTW) (excluding sanitary, noncontact cooling, and boiler blowdown wastewater); OR contributes a process waste stream that makes up 5 % or more of the average dry weather hydraulic or organic capacity of the POTW; Or is designated as such by the POTW on the basis that the SIU has a reasonable potential for adversely affecting the POTW’s operation.
+- SIUs are defined as users subject to categorical pretreatment standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N, except for those designated as NSCIUs.
+This includes, IU that discharges an average of 25,000 gallons per day or more of process wastewater to the publicly owned treatment works (POTW) (excluding sanitary, noncontact cooling, and boiler blowdown wastewater); or contributes a process waste stream that makes up 5 % or more of the average dry weather hydraulic or organic capacity of the POTW; or is designated as such by the POTW on the basis that the SIU has a reasonable potential for adversely affecting the POTW’s operation.

-Additional information on the Pretreatment program can be found in The City of North Olmsted Ordinances 911, 913, and 917.
-And https://www3.epa.gov/npdes/pubs/pretreatment_program_intro_2011.pdf
+Additional information on the Pretreatment program can be found in The City of North Olmsted Ordinances 911, 913, and 917; or US EPA’s website at: https://www3.epa.gov/npdes/pubs/pretreatment_program_intro_2011.pdf

 The pretreatment program provides the City of North Olmsted an efficient monitoring and enforcement tool that is used to protect the City’s sewer system, treatment plant, their workers and the surrounding environment from injury and/or disruption of biological processes caused by deleterious materials.

-February 21, 2017-The City of North Olmsted has filed the Annual Pretreatment Report and Annual SSO report with OEPA in a timely manner.
-There were no violations for any Significant Industrial Users (SIU) for the calendar year of 2016.
+March 7, 2019 -The City of North Olmsted has filed the Annual Pretreatment Report and Annual SSO report with OEPA in a timely manner.
+The following is a list of significant Non-Compliance for 2018: